rodrigocfd/vscode-font-patch/README.md

 ## Usage

-Close VSCode and run the command line, passing the VSCode installation path as the single argument.
+1. Write the proper VSCode installation path in `vscode-font-patch.ini`;

-Example:

-    vscode-font-patch "C:\My stuff\Microsoft VS Code"
+2. Close VSCode, if running;
+3. Run the patch.

+Notice that, if you installed VSCode in Linux with `sudo`, you'll need to run the patch with `sudo` as well.

 When opening VSCode again, you will see a warning about a corrupted installation.
 If you don't ignore it, the changes made by the patch will be reverted.